charleshiggins/CAPTCHA-Usability/README.md

 # CAPTCHA-Usability
 # Configuration
-Run the following command to start the server running on port 8080:
+Navigate to the /app/ directory and run the following command to start the server running on port 8080:
-`npm start --prefix app`
+`npm start`

 When you load it in your browser, you can input a participant id, and let the participant proceed from there.
-When the session is complete, a JSON file containing data about the session will be generated in app/outputFiles/<participantid>.
+When the session is complete, a JSON file containing data about the session will be generated in `app/outputFiles/<participantid>`.

 # Information about the research study this code is being used for
 Study Title: Comparing Usability of Text-Based and Image-Based CAPTCHAs